HMRC Making Tax Digital is something that it’s estimated over 40% of small business owners don’t know about. But it is going to affect them.

 When Does Making Tax Digital Start

-The key role out dates for Making Tax Digital are:
+The timeline for Making Tax Digital is currently:

-- April 2019: all VAT reporting by all VAT registered businesses with turnover above the VAT threshold will be via the Making Tax Digital process;
+- April 2019: all VAT reporting by all VAT registered businesses with turnover above the VAT threshold must be via the Making Tax Digital process;

 The initial roll out in April 2019 for VAT is intended to act as test of the entire system before the complete digital reporting system is rolled out.

-VAT Registered Businesses are first to be affected, whether you have a Limited Company or are Self Employed.
+All VAT Registered Businesses are first to be affected, whether you have a Limited Company or are self-employed.

 Digital Record Keeping for Making Tax Digital